 British race walker, Tom Bosworth, experienced his first Olympic Games at Rio in 2016 coming sixth in the 20km event, and went on to break the one mile World Record at the 2017 Anniversary Games in London.
 Having recently returned from the Gold Coast after competing at this year’s Commonwealth Games, Tom came away with silver in the 20km event along with a new British record.
 Speaking to Tom on his return from an event in China, he tells us about being co-captain at the Commonwealth Games, how he got into the sport and the toughest challenge as a race walker.

-Can you describe the feeling of winning silver at the Commonwealth Games including you getting the British Record?
+Can you describe the feeling of winning Silver at this year’s Commonwealth Games which saw you also get the British Record?

 A true honour.
 Throughout my career and even school life I fought to be accepted.
 I was badly bullied at school and never felt like I fitted in, plus I’ve fought to bring race walking back into mainstream athletics.
 So, to be put up as the male captain signalled all the hard work was paying off.
 It was truly emotional and I was so nervous doing my speech, public speaking is not something I usually struggle with.